Disability and Employment

+Thanks to our funding, we are able to offer FREE Disability Awareness training to any size organisation or start-up based in Devon.
 Here’s what a recent attendee thought of our Disability and Employment course: “Looking back on the sessions, I think the course structure was perfect.
 The modules covered essential information for employers and the topics were accessible, fun and easy to understand.
 I really liked the relaxed and inclusive feel with permission to ask questions and “get the language wrong”.
 The online course format was good because I didn’t have to travel and it was just 1 or 2 hours out of my day.
 I am very keen to keep learning and would love the opportunity to get involved by offering work experience (or something else) in future.”
 (July 2020)

-Disability and Employment – 4 Part Series
+Disability and Employment

 - An Introduction to Disability Awareness in the Workplace, including Models of Disability, the Equality Act (2010) and Disability Discrimination